-- Footwear: only plain closed toe and heel shoes (shoes cannot have multiple colors and large insignias), and socks or hose are permitted.
-The cost can vary per personal preference, with an estimated range of \$25-\$100 - One Program vest: ordered through the Program Director with an estimated cost of \$60. - Black Scrub Pants: estimated cost of \$20. - Classroom Supplies: including items such as notebooks, pens/highlighters/markers, note/flash cards, etc. These costs vary per personal preference, with an estimated range of \$25-\$100. - Laptop Computer: cost varies per personal preference, with an estimated range of \$200-\$1500.
+- Footwear: only plain closed-toe and heel shoes and socks or hose are required.
+The cost can vary per personal preference. - One Program vest: ordered through the Program Director with an estimated cost of \$70. - Black Scrub Pants: estimated cost of \$20-50.

+- Classroom Supplies: including items such as notebooks, pens/highlighters/markers, note/flash cards, etc. These costs vary per personal preference, with an estimated range of \$25-\$100. - Laptop Computer: cost varies per personal preference.